syncthing/docs/advanced/folder-ignoredelete.rst

 from her own point of view.

-However from the point of view of Alice, who deleted a file and propagated the update, Bob is now out of date because he is yet to remove the file that was deleted.
+However from the point of view of Alice, who deleted a file and propagated the update, Bob is now out of date because he has yet to remove the file that was deleted by Alice.

 From the point of view of Bob, who ignored the delete entry from Alice, Alice is now out of date because she is missing the file that was deleted.